The best July 4 sales available now

 Best place to shop on July 4: Don't be silly; July 4 is for BBQs!
 But in the weeks leading up to to Independence Day, lots of stores have already rolled out their sales.
 Below I've rounded up those that I think are worth your attention -- but check back often, as I'll be updating this post as we get closer to the holiday.

-One thing I can tell you now: There will be lots of mattress deals.
-So if you're looking to buy a new bed, stay tuned.
+One thing I can tell you now: There are lots of mattress deals.
+So if you're looking to buy a new bed, check out this roundup of the best 4th of July mattress sales.
 In the meantime, 40% seems to be the magic number this year, as evidenced by the following:

 - Best Buy: Save up to 40% on appliances